Newsletter 02 Mar 2020

 Climate Justice / Gender Justice

-On the occasion of International Women’s Day, the Geneva Environment Network Secretariat and Women at the Table cordially invite you to attend a breakfast discussing feminist action for climate justice, to be held at the Restaurant des délégués, Palais des Nations, from 8:30 to 10:00, Thursday, 5 March.
+On the occasion of International Women’s Day, the Geneva Environment Network Secretariat and Women at the Table cordially invite you to attend breakfast discussing feminist action for climate justice, to be held at the Restaurant des délégués, Palais des Nations, from 8:30 to 10:00, Thursday, 5 March.
 Women climate experts and activists invited for this event, organized ahead of the “Generation Equality Forum”, convened by UN Women and co-hosted by the governments of Mexico and France, in May and July 2020, will reflect on: the critical role of women in response to leading and driving solutions for climate change; the lessons learnt across the feminist movement that can be applied to the climate movement; and the gender equality and gender justice in the Climate agenda. #IWD2020

 Ciné Environment House: Our Planet

 The docuseries “Our Planet” narrated by Sir David Attenborough, showcasing the world’s natural wonders, is being screened at the International Environment House on Thursdays, at lunch time.
-Joint us for the screening of the 5th episode, “From Deserts to Grasslands“, this Thursday at 12:30.
+Joint us for the screening of the 5th episode, “From Deserts to Grasslands, this Thursday at 12:30.
 Facilitating the discussion on the episode is Nara Luvsan, Senior Officer at UNEP.
 There will also be an overview of the Mongolian grasslands from Mandakh Nyamtseren of the Institute of Geography and Geoecology at the Mongolian Academy of Science (via video). #OurPlanet

 More on the Agenda